 University of Washington School of Public Health

-SPH Dean, Professor Elected to the Washington Academy of Sciences
+Kaufman, Frumkin Elected to Washington State Academy of Sciences

-Joel Kaufman and Howard Frumkin from the University of Washington School of Public Health have been elected to the Washington State Academy of Sciences for their outstanding record of scientific achievement.
-They are among 13 new members, including six from the University of Washington, who will be inducted next month in Seattle.
+Joel Kaufman and Howard Frumkin from the University of Washington School of Public Health were elected in August to the Washington State Academy of Sciences for their outstanding record of scientific achievement.
+They are among 13 new members, including six from the University of Washington, who were inducted Sept.
+14 in Seattle.

 Kaufman is interim dean of the School and professor of environmental and occupational health sciences, epidemiology and general internal medicine.
 In a statement released July 26, the academy described Kaufman as “a public health leader in the field of air quality,” whose “research illustrates the impact of air pollution as a major contributor to cardiovascular disease.”